publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXXV/ptA/spt1/m__us_usc_t42_s300gg.md

 >     “(4) __Timely regulations.—__

->     The Secretary of Health and Human Services, consistent with section 104 \[set out as a note under [section 300gg–92 of this title][/us/usc/t42/s300gg–92]\], shall first issue by not later than April 1, 1997, such regulations as may be necessary to carry out the amendments made by this section \[enacting this section and sections 300gg–1, 300gg–11 to 300gg–13, 300gg–21 to 300gg–23, 300gg–91, and 300gg–92 of this title and amending sections 300e and 300bb–8 of this title\] and section 111 \[enacting sections 300gg–41 to 300gg–44 and 300gg–61 to 300gg–63 of this title\].
+>     The Secretary of Health and Human Services, consistent with section 104 \[[42 U.S.C.
+300gg–92][/us/usc/t42/s300gg–92] note\], shall first issue by not later than April 1, 1997, such regulations as may be necessary to carry out the amendments made by this section \[enacting this section and sections 300gg–1, 300gg–11 to 300gg–13, 300gg–21 to 300gg–23, 300gg–91, and 300gg–92 of this title and amending sections 300e and 300bb–8 of this title\] and section 111 \[enacting sections 300gg–41 to 300gg–44 and 300gg–61 to 300gg–63 of this title\].

 >     “(5) __Limitation on actions.—__